 You probably think all you need is enough money to buy the pool.
 Well, you may be in for a rude shock.
 Pool maintenance is as (and sometimes more) expensive as purchasing the pool itself.
 So, make the right buying decision to avoid paying extra later.
 Everything from the design to the water features will influence your budget.
 If you get a custom pool, make sure to check local laws about any extra features.

 Ask your pool builder to make sure you don’t have to pay taxes on fancy additions like a hot tub or waterfall.
 Even if you have the budget for them now, future maintenance could cost a pretty penny.
-Also, check things like the cost of different water chemicals and what pool covering you want.
+Check things like the cost of different water chemicals and what pool covering you want.
+Additionally, consider potential issues like leaks that could arise over time; a pool leak detection service can be a smart investment that you should consider scheduling at least once a year, as detecting a leak early on can prevent costly repairs down the line.
 Find out about installation costs, permits, and pool design.
 And see if the pool material you choose will influence your budget.

 Consider mortgage loans.